 - Technological in Nature.
 The process of experimentation must rely on the hard sciences (engineering, physics, biology, chemistry, computer science).

-Many businesses may find that an R&D Tax Credit study is indeed worth the time and effort and could result in applying for R&D Tax Credit year after year.
-Lastly, be sure you consult with a reputable R&D Tax Credit expert to ensure the process is completed in a thorough and accurate manner.
+Many businesses find that a R&D Tax Credit study is indeed worth the time and effort, and continue to conduct the study year after year.
+However, strongly encourage you to consult with a reputable R&D Tax Credit expert to ensure the process is completed accurately.